Where are you located?

 Are there any limitations when it comes to samples?

 In terms of composition, samples can be any type of biofluid or cell culture media that contains exosomes.
-In terms of volume, the minimum amount volume is 100 uL.
+In terms of volume, the minimum volume is 100 uL.
 If your samples are smaller than 100 uL in volume, we can still process them but dilution is required to raise the volume.
-We can process very large sample volumes with no upper limit.
+Let us know if you'd like to process larger samples.

 How do you define yield and purity?